OWASP/www-policy/legal/bylaws.md

 All membership classes are eligible to vote in elections.

+If an individual is a sanctioned individual or resides in a sanctioned country under US Government laws or regulations, the Foundation will either decline to grant membership, or revoke membership and participation if the individual is a member.
+For more details, please consult the Appendix.

 ### SECTION 4.03 Termination of Membership

 The Board of Directors, by affirmative vote of two thirds of all members of the Board, may suspend or expel a member, and may, by a majority vote of those present at any regularly constituted meeting, terminate, suspend or expel the membership of any member who becomes ineligible for membership.